-Size: Female spiders have around 0.74 inches (1.8 cm), while males appear smaller.
+Size: Female spiders are around 0.74 inches (1.8 cm), while males appear smaller.

-Color: Their color varies from light to dark brown, black to beige.
+Color: Their color varies from light to dark brown, and black to beige.

 Other Characteristic Features: Male spiders have more slender bodies than their female counterparts.